 Advanced Legal Research: International

 Course Description: A practical, hands-on course which surveys print and electronic information sources available in foreign and international law.
 This course focuses on developing efficient and cost effective research strategies, effectively searching Lexis, Westlaw and the Internet, and evaluating foreign and international legal resources.

 Advanced Legal Research: Litigation and ADR

-Litigation and ADR Research provides students with an introduction to litigation- and ADR-related materials and advanced training on the finding and utilization of these materials.
-Topics covered will include form books, court rules and jury instructions, arbitrator and mediator research, trial technique research, interdisciplinary resources, and other topics useful in litigation and ADR settings.
+Experiential Course Requirement?
+No Seminar?
+No Professional Responsibility?
+No Prerequisites: Law I and II Course Description: This course provides students with an introduction to litigation- and ADR-related materials and advanced training on the finding and utilization of these materials.
+Topics covered will include form books, court rules and jury instructions, arbitrator and mediator research, trial technique research, interdisciplinary resources, …

 Advanced Legal Research: Ohio

 Course Description: Ohio Legal Research provides students with an introduction to Ohio legal materials and advanced training on the utilization of these materials for legal research purposes.